 Similar to Asus Zenfone 3 and Moto Z Play it is powered by the 14nm Qualcomm Snapdragon 625 processor.
 The processor is paired with 3 GB LPDDR3 RAM.
 It has 32 Gb of internal storage and expandability option up to 128 GB using a micro-sd card.
 The Nova runs on Android Marshmallow 6.0 with EMUI 4.1 skin.

 The Huawei Nova comes with enormous 3020mAh battery pack, which could easily give a day’s usage in a single charge.

 Huawei Nova Plus

-The square camera module with rounded edges sits right at the centre below which it has a fingerprint scanner.
-The phone is larger compared to Nova and has a 5.5 inch FHD IPS display with aesthically pleasing 2.5D glass.
+The square camera module with rounded edges sits right at the center below which it has a fingerprint scanner.
+The phone is larger compared to Nova and has a 5.5-inch FHD IPS display with aesthetically pleasing 2.5D glass.

 Both the phones will be available in Titanium Grey/Mystic Silver/Prestige Gold color options.